framely/community/docs/articles/build-reservation-module.md

 ---

 # Build a reservation module
 In the previous guide on [build a hours module](../guide/build-module.md), we showed you how to declare a service and build a conversational user interface (CUI) in a module.
-In this guide, we'll demonstrate how to use a predefined service to build CUI in a module, customizing it based on your CUI design.
+In this guide, we'll demonstrate how to build CUI for a specific use case, table reservation in particular, on top of a predefined [generic reservation service](../reference/plugins/services/reservation/reservation-api.md).

-As the [reservation APIs](../reference/plugins/services/reservation/reservation-api.md) offer service that covers typical booking scenarios, we will utilize this service to create a reservation system in a specific domain, such as table reservations.

-The table reservation module assists users in booking, viewing, or canceling reservations for specific dates and times with a specific number of guests.
-Its reusable nature enables builders to customize the table reservation service within their chatbots.
-For instance, builders can configure their own table types and capacities that fit their specific restaurant.
-You can learn more details in [how to reuse a reservation module to build chatbot](./reuse-reservation-module.md).

-This guide will use "[making a reservation](./reservation-cui-design.md#make-a-reservation)" as an example to demonstrate the steps to build a module.
-For information on building the last two services, refer to the [table reservation module](https://build.opencui.io/org/me.restaurant/agent/tableReservation/struct/type) to learn more information.
+The table reservation module assists users in booking, viewing, or canceling reservations in a restaurant setting.
+This guide will use "[making a reservation](./reservation-cui-design.md#make-a-reservation)" as an example to demonstrate the steps to conversationally expose a service in a module.
+Exposing viewing and canceling reservations should be similar, and you can check the [table reservation module](https://build.opencui.io/org/me.restaurant/agent/tableReservation/struct/type) to see how it is done.

 ## Before you start
 1. [Sign up](./../guide/signingup.md#sign-up) for an account and log in to [OpenCUI](https://build.opencui.io/login).